DragonStashDefi/dragon-stash-defi-info-api/README.md

-# PantherSwap API
+# DragonStash API

-The PantherSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface PantherSwap liquidity and volume information.
+The DragonStash API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface DragonStash liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 ## Documentation